Koala research and advice

 Read more here.

-Private Native Forestry koala mapping updates
+Private native forestry koala mapping updates

 The NSW Forest Monitoring Steering Committee is overseeing the validation and improvement to the interim PNF Koala Prescription Maps for each Private Native Forestry region in NSW.
 The work will independently review models that underpin existing maps and undertake comprehensive on-ground validation.